Sterophonick/ES-Theme-Homebrew/readme.txt

 When this theme is finished, the background will show a blurred screenshot of a homebrew game for that specific system.

-This theme works for both RetroPie and Recalbox.
+This theme works for both RetroPie and Recalbox, but primarily RetroPie.

 This theme also has custom presets for certain screen aspect ratios.

 It is a bit resource heavy, but it works.

 I am working on reducing the load time by replacing SVG graphics with graphics from ES-Theme-Pixel.

-Now migrated to GitLab!

 This theme supports the following systems:
 Panasonic 3DO